accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: It covers advanced rendering features like Lumen Global Illumination and Path Tracing, creating complex materials for glass and media screens, and setting up interactive elements like sliding doors.
 *   **Q: Who is the target audience?**
     A: It is specifically tailored for architects and architectural visualization professionals who want to leverage Unreal Engine's powerful features.
+*   **Q: What technology is this guide focused on?**
+    A: This guide is focused on Unreal Engine, specifically using its Blueprint Visual Scripting and Material Editor for architectural visualization.

 © 2024 Accaderi.
 All rights reserved.